Implementation Challenges

 Three criteria guide the intent of the Fire Safe Regulation standards:

-The following minimum access standards apply to all private or public roads and road infrastructure serving new development:
+The following minimum access standards apply to all Existing or New Public and Private roads and road infrastructure providing access to new development:

 - Roadways at least 20 feet wide for emergency vehicle access and concurrent evacuation